Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 Easy to Moderate

-• New swimmers who feel out of rhythm when they breathe.
+• New swimmers who lose rhythm when they turn to breathe.

-• Adults returning to the pool who want calmer breathing.
+• Adults returning to the pool who want calmer breath control.

-• Triathletes adding swim sessions and working on breath control.
+• Triathletes adding swim sessions and learning bilateral breathing.

 • Anyone who wants a relaxed session focused on breathing timing.